semgrep/semgrep-docs/docs/getting-started.md

 # 2. Write a rule

-With Semgep running locally, check-out the [Semgrep Tutorial](https://semgrep.dev/learn) to quickly learn how to write precise rules.
+With Semgep running locally, see the [Semgrep Tutorial](https://semgrep.dev/learn) to quickly learn how to write precise rules.

 Visit [Writing Rules > Getting started](writing-rules/overview.md) for an in-depth guide and reference material.